Denmark begins trial of former immigration minister over separating migrant couples | DW | 02.09.2021

 Inger Stoejberg served as immigration minister from 2015 to 2019, and ordered the separation of 23 couples in which the woman was under 18, without examining the cases individually.

 Prosecutors have also accused Stoejberg of "lying to or misleading" parliamentary committees when informing them of her decision, although that was not listed as a charge in her indictment.
-Stoejberg, however, denies any wrongdoing.
+Stoejberg, however, denies any wrongdoing, despite not having examined the cases where couples were separated.

+"I fully expect to be acquitted," Stoejberg told reporters upon her arrival in court.

 Most of the women among the separated couples were between the ages of 15 and 17, while the men were between 15 and 32.
 Most were from Syria, and some couples had children or the women were pregnant.
 They were separated over concerns of illegal marriage, as the legal age of marriage is 18 in Denmark.
 The women under 18, however, said they had consented to their marriages.